priyanka-vithani/JAVA/README.md

 - Write a program to copy the contents of one file to another using BufferedReader and BufferedWriter.
 - Write a program to count the number of lines and words in a file using BufferedReader.

+# Homework 8

+Topics:

+Thread - lightweight process
+How to create the Thread
+1. Thread class 2.
+Runnable interface

+Tasks:

+Create a class that implements Runnable and prints numbers from 1 to 10.
+Create two threads of it and start them.
+Create a class that extends Thread and prints "Hello from thread" five times.
+Start two threads from this class.
+Demonstrate at least 2 constructors of the Thread class. one with no argument and one with Runnable as argument.
+Write a Java program that demonstrates the use of getName(), setName(), getState() Create a thread and start it.
+Then, try to call start() again and observe the output.
+Catch and print the exception message.
+Create three threads: T1, T2, and T3.
+Use join() such that
+- T1 starts first
+- T2 starts only after T1 completes
+- T3 starts only after T2 completes
+  Create a program that performs two independent tasks(below) in two separate threads
+- Printing even numbers
+- Printing odd numbers